NATURAL DISASTERS

 Must be 36″ tall to ride Earthquake.

-HURRICANE Hole!
+HURRICANE SHACK:

 Hold on tight!
 You don’t want to be blown away!

+Leaving its own path of destruction behind, the hurricane is one of the most common Natural Disasters in the world.
 This fast-cycling storm is made up of a low-pressure center, spiral collection of thunderstorms that produce heavy rain and sometimes hail, and powerful winds that can reach over 155 MPH!

 HOW COLD IS IT?